agile-ts/documentation/docs/packages/core/Introduction.md

 ## ❓ `core`

 The `core` is the main package of AgileTs and includes the whole state management logic.
-It includes the main Instance of AgileTs, called [`Agile Class`](./features/agile-instance/Introduction.md).
+It contains the main Instance of AgileTs, called [`Agile Class`](./features/agile-instance/Introduction.md).
 ```ts
 const App = new Agile();
 ```